EderLukas/Portfolio/README.md

 # Portfolio
+I recently finished my apprenticeship in software development.

-In this repository I would like to present some private and schoolprojects.
+In this repository I would like to present some private and school projects.They give an impression of what was dealt with by the school subjects.
-I am still in education and applying for jobs.
-It is difficult for companies to get a grasp of what a programmer with no job experience is capable of.
-So I hope to give a better insight with this portfolio.

 Thank you for your time and having a look.
+I am looking forward to hearing from you.
-Best Regards
+Kind Regards
 Lukas Eder